-Nominations consist of an undergraduate research paper or papers and at least one letter of support from a person, usually a faculty member, familiar with the student's research.
+- Every nomination for the Prize must include the nominee’s research paper or papers and at least one letter of support from a person, normally a faculty member, familiar with the student’s research.

-The recipient of the prize is selected by a standing joint committee of the AMS, MAA, and SIAM.
-The joint committee consists of six members, each serving for a term of three years, two appointed by the President of the AMS, two by the President of the MAA, and two by the President of SIAM.
-The decisions of this committee are final.
+- Prize recipients are selected by a standing joint committee of the AMS, MAA, and SIAM (AMS-MAA-SIAM Joint Committee on the Morgan Prize).
+The joint committee is to consist of six members, each to serve for a term of three years, two appointed by the President of each society.
+The decisions of this Committee should be final.

 The Morgan Prize is entirely endowed by a gift from Mrs. Frank (Brennie) Morgan.